The Request Must Contain The Parameter Signature: Quick Fix for Your PHP Rest Requests

 PS: Special thanks to all those on the AWS boards for their writings and recommendations to fix this problem.

-9 Responses to “The Request Must Contain The Parameter Signature: Quick Fix for Your PHP Rest Requests”
+15 Comments on “The Request Must Contain The Parameter Signature: Quick Fix for Your PHP Rest Requests”

 The above solution requires PHP 5.
 For those still using PHP 4, please see: